 - The following equipment may be reserved with the meeting rooms.
 (All equipment is subject to availability.
 Please call 244-5541 if you are unable to request the desired equipment online.)

-- All rooms have access to the following portable equipment: laptop (with or without Internet access), flip chart stand/dry-erase board, 46" TV, Portable LCD Projector, DVD/Blu-ray player (must be reserved with TV or LCD projector) and Podium with Microphone (not recommended in Computer Lab or Study Room)
+- All rooms have access to the following portable equipment: laptop (with or without Internet access), flip chart stand/dry-erase board, 46" TV, Portable LCD Projector, DVD/Blu-ray player (must be reserved with TV or LCD projector) and Podium (not recommended in Computer Lab or Study Room)

-- Auditoriums 1, 2 and 3 have the following equipment available only when reserved together: projection screen, LCD projector (ceiling mounted), Blu-Ray/DVD or VHS player (in sound booth), two wireless microphones and two stage microphones.
+- Auditoriums 1, 2 and 3 have the following equipment available only when reserved together: projection screen, LCD projector (ceiling mounted), Blu-Ray/DVD (in sound booth), two wireless microphones and two stage microphones.
 Please inform us if you will need access to the sound system or wish to connect your own laptop to the projector.

 - Auditorium 1 and Auditorium 2 each have a 60" Plasma TV.
 Please inform us if you have any equipment to be connected to one of these televisions.

-- Community Room A has a ceiling-mounted DLP projector and projection screen, Blu-ray/DVD player, tape/CD player, and three wireless microphones.
+- Community Room A has a ceiling-mounted DLP projector and projection screen, Blu-ray/DVD player, and three wireless microphones.
 VGA and HDMI cables are provided for connecting a laptop to the projector.
 Please inform us if you wish to connect into the sound system as well.

 - Community Room B has a built-in projection screen (a portable DLP projector may be requested).

 - The Computer Classroom comes with 14 student computers, 1 instructor station, a ceiling-mounted LCD projector and screen, and a color printer/copier.